isomerpages/pmo-nptd/_our-population/1-population-trends/1a-marriage-&-parenthood.md

 The **Marriage & Parenthood Package** provides comprehensive support to help couples start and raise their families.
 Key measures in the [Package](https://www.go.gov.sg/mpbooklet) include:

 * Schemes to help couples own their first home
-* Baby Bonus Cash Gift and Child Development Account
+* Baby Bonus Scheme, comprising a Cash Gift and the Child Development Account
 * Government-paid parental leave
 * Subsidised infant and child care
 * Subsidised healthcare for mothers and children, including free National Childhood Immunisation Schedule (NCIS) vaccinations and developmental screenings at polyclinics and Community Health Assist Scheme (CHAS) General Practitioner clinics
 * Medisave Grant for Newborns
 * Co-funding for Assisted Conception Procedure (ACP) treatments at public Assisted Reproduction (AR) centres

 In recent years, efforts have been made to increase the accessibility and affordability of preschool, housing, healthcare for children, and fertility treatments.
 To supplement the existing Marriage and Parenthood Package, and help reassure couples to proceed with their parenthood plans amidst the COVID-19 pandemic, the [Baby Support Grant (BSG)](https://www.go.gov.sg/baby-support-grant) was introduced in October 2020.
-Singaporean children born between 1 October 2020 to 30 September 2022 will receive the BSG, a one-off $3,000 cash grant.
-With the BSG, parents will receive up to $21,000 in cash and cash-like benefits on the birth of their first child and up to $35,000 for their fifth and subsequent  children.
+Eligible Singaporean children born between 1 October 2020 to 30 September 2022 will receive the BSG, a one-off $3,000 cash grant.
+With the BSG, couples will receive up to $21,000 in cash and cash-like benefits on the birth of their first child and up to $35,000 for their fifth and subsequent  children.

 ![Comprehensive infographic](/images/comprehensive-infographic-1.png)
 ![Comprehensive infographic page 2](/images/comprehensive-infographic-2.png)